maciap/KhatriRaoClustering/README.md

 # Khatri-Rao Clustering

-This code implements the Khatri-Rao clustering algorithms introduced in the paper "Succinct clustering through Khatri-Rao operators".
+This code implements the Khatri-Rao clustering algorithms introduced in the paper "Khatri-Rao Clustering for Data Summarization".
 The code is written in Python 3.

 Khatri-Rao clustering is a paradigm extending existing prototype-based clustering algorithms to achieve higher compression rates and Khatri-Rao clustering algorithms find more concise yet equally accurate dataset reparameterization compared to standard clustering algorithms.